keuss/scala-sandbox/README.md

 - Present Job model
 - Implement getPersonsWithJob (3 style : foreach, flatMap, for) to fill job attribut in a given person list
 - Present differences map vs flatMap ...
+- Present foldLeft (see test fold in Main.scala) functional stuff ...
+- Try to implement stackBis in Collections.scala and test if from LoopsAndConditionals.scala

 # Option (OptionAndTry)
 - Implement findByName method in PersonModel object